 Moody Radio gives you programming in multiple ways—broadcasts, digital apps, streaming Internet stations.
 Wherever life takes you, Moody Radio is your trusted voice and friend as we journey together.

 Yvonne has held leadership positions in multiple industries: advertising, digital media, higher education, and global manufacturing.
 She is a member of the Institute of Electrical and Electronics Engineers, and has served on the National Religious Broadcasters Internet Committee.
 She holds a bachelor’s degree in psychology from Colorado Christian University and completed graduate work in information Communications technology.
 Yvonne is married to Steve, a pastor, and has two children.

 Sam has served in marketing leadership roles for a variety of companies in the financial, technology and energy sectors.
 Most recently, he was the director of global marketing for the Building Technologies Division of Siemens.
 He has also served as an advisor and coach to non-profit organizations and start-ups.
 Choy earned a BS from University of Illinois at Chicago and an MBA in marketing from DePaul University in Chicago.
-He and his wife, Laura, have two children and in north suburban Chicago.
+He and his wife, Laura, have two children and live in north suburban Chicago.